coderarjob/meghaos-x86/README.md

 A general purpose x86 Operating System that runs of a 1.44 MiB floppy and requires 1.44 MiB of RAM.

-MeghaOS is completely written from scratch and primarily a learning project, the goal for MeghaOS is to provide an environment to do experiments with the computer and to play around.
+MeghaOS is completely written from scratch and primarily a learning project.
+The goal for MeghaOS is to provide an environment to do experiments with the computer and to play around.

 Think of MeghaOS as a bike with training wheels - there is protection, but they can be disabled or changed by the rider.

 I want the system to be stable but not totally locked down to the programmer.
-The OS will run in x86 Protected Mode with Virtual Memory to ensure that one process cannot not touch memory used by another processes.
+The OS will run in x86 Protected Mode with Virtual Memory to ensure that one process do not touch memory used by another process.
 The kernel will provide ways for the programmer to interact with the computer safely and change parts of the kernel easily.

 ![MeghaOS Screenshot](/docs/images/meghaos_screenshot.png)

-This is the second iteration of the operating system that I am trying to build.
+This is the second iteration of an operating system that I am building.
 The first was a Real Mode OS, intended to run on a 8086 processor.
+It was written entirely in assembly language, because of the lack of proper higher level language compilers for the 8086 processor.

-The first version was written entirely in assembly language, because of the lack of proper higher level language compilers for the 8086 processor.
 The current, second version, targets the 80386 processor and the former unavailability of tools is no longer there, and is thus most written in C.

 PS: OpenWatcom is a great C compiler if you want to target 8086.
 However, I wanted to stick with something more standard and more common.